 All of these roles come together to align the process and platforms needed to carry out marketing tasks for the greater marketing team.

-Identify what you want your operations strategy to accomplish for stakeholders.
+- Identify what you want your operations strategy to accomplish for stakeholders.

-Figure out a measurable metric to determine the success of your strategy.
+- Figure out a measurable metric to determine the success of your strategy.

-If needed, communicate how colleagues can take part in refining your strategy.
+- If needed, communicate how colleagues can take part in refining your strategy.

-Assign team members to specific tasks that will contribute to the completion of your goals.
+- Assign team members to specific tasks that will contribute to the completion of your goals.

 1. Identify what you want your operations strategy to accomplish for stakeholders.

-3. Figure out a measurable metric to determine the success of your strategy.
+2. Figure out a measurable metric to determine the success of your strategy.

+The next step in strategizing is to identify how the team would measure the success of the project.
 When you figure out a measurable metric, you'll be able to keep track of the strategy's success as your team works through the plan.
-The metric will remind your team of the goal you want to accomplish, and what stakeholders want to see as a result of your plan.
+The metric will remind your team of the goal you want to accomplish and what stakeholders want to see as a result of your plan.

 4. If needed, communicate how colleagues can take part in refining your strategy.

-The team might conclude that, "Marketers can expect an easier email guideline process, a more effective format and to receive a form to offer input about how to make that happen."
+The team might conclude that "Marketers can expect an easier email guideline process, a more effective format, and to receive a form to offer input about how to make that happen."

-5. Assign team members to specific tasks that will contribute to the completion of your goals.
+6. Assign team members to specific tasks that will contribute to the completion of your goals.

-They are able to come up with ways to increase customer satisfaction and ease the job of marketers.
+Marketing ops can come up with ways to increase customer satisfaction and ease the job of marketers.
 Their strategies make marketing activities and duties accessible to all, and because of that, are an essential part of a business.